ONE COOL EARTH

 What kind of curriculum is taught?

-Our Earth Genius Curriculum is designed to support NGSS performance expectations and centered around three themes: Zero Waste, Water Wise, and Food Forest.
-What this means is that your Educator will lead hands-on environmental lessons, nutrition lessons and nature connection activities, all while meeting high academic standards.
+Our One Cool Earth Curriculum is designed to support NGSS performance expectations and centered around three themes: Zero Waste, Water Wise, and Food Forest.
+What this means is that your Garden Educator will lead hands-on environmental lessons, nutrition lessons and nature connection activities, all while meeting high academic standards.

 What qualifications do your Garden Educators have?